-We have the ability to store (hazardous) waste and also have the availability to do several treatments at our locations such as sampling, processing and repacking.
+We have the ability to store (hazardous) waste and we have the availability to do several treatments at our locations such as sampling, processing and repacking.

 A qualified sample-taker takes a representative sample of each batch of incoming material in accordance with the prescribed procedure.
 Subsequently, this sample is prepared for analysis in our laboratory.

-During the preparation the sample is grinded (<100 micron) and dried.
-Furthermore visual tests are performed to assess the physical aspect of the batch.
+During the preparation the sample is dried and grinded (<250 micron).
+Furthermore, visual tests are performed to assess the physical aspect of the batch.
 As part of this assessment, the material is sieved out into various fractions.
 Melting yields can be ascertained, if applicable.

 The zinc residues are selected and compiled on the basis of the required chemical specifications and, if preferred, crushed and/or sieved.
 We use jaw- and roller crushers and a Mogensen sieving system.
 Furthermore, they are packed in qualified (UN) big bags if required.

-In 2013 we installed a container-filling station.
-With this we can transfer EAFD from the silo trucks, within a closed system, into 20ft vertically positioned sea containers with an inner liner bag.
+In 2013, we installed a container-filling station.
+This station allows us to transfer EAFD from the silo trucks, within a closed system, into 20ft vertically positioned sea containers with an inner liner bag.
 The system enables us to load a total capacity of 20.000 tons on yearly basis.